zdravkov/openai-apps-sdk-examples/README.md

 - `src/` – Source for each widget example.
 - `assets/` – Generated HTML, JS, and CSS bundles after running the build step.
-- `sample-data/` – Shared catalog data used by the widgets and MCP servers.
 - `pizzaz_server_node/` – MCP server implemented with the official TypeScript SDK.
 - `pizzaz_server_python/` – Python MCP server that returns the Pizzaz widgets.
 - `solar-system_server_python/` – Python MCP server for the 3D solar system widget.
-- `ecommerce_server_python/` – Python server that powers the ecommerce carousel sample.
 - `build-all.mts` – Vite build orchestrator that produces hashed bundles for every widget entrypoint.

 ## Prerequisites